-With their rise in commercial success, mobile apps have increasingly been a hot topic for patent clients.
-Mobile apps are no different from other software when it comes to patent eligibility and patentability, which means yes, apps are patentable.
-However, there are nuances to explore when looking at whether it makes financial sense to pursue a patent in a market in which a quick shelf life is the norm.
+With their rise in commercial success, and the success of the App Store, Google Play, Samsung Apps, and the Windows Phone Store, mobile apps have increasingly been a hot topic for patent clients.
+From a patent perspective, mobile apps are no different from other software when it comes to patent eligibility and patentability, which means yes, apps can be patented.
+However, there are nuances to explore when looking at whether it makes sense to pursue a patent in a market in which a quick shelf life is the norm.

 RPL has been working with mobile developers for years in helping them patent their apps.
 A common strategy is to file a provisional utility patent application around the launch date of the mobile app and use the one year that the provisional application is “patent pending” to assess whether the market reaction is favorable enough to pursue a non-provisional patent application when the deadline comes.
 This strategy enables you to minimize your upfront investment in the patent process, while maintaining your rights to pursue patent protection for your mobile app while you explore the market.

 When working with mobile app developers, we are often able to prepare very well developed provisional patent applications.
 This is because app developers often have very solid documentation of the invention (wireframes, screen shots, requirements docs., etc.) that helps to support the preparation of the provisional patent application.
 This can make the strategy of starting with a provisional patent application even more attractive.